All Episodes

 It's really hard.

-That's kind of like you know that emoji that goes like this.
+That's kind of like, you know, that emoji that goes like this.

-Yeah, it's it's like really hard to like deny that, right?
+It's like really hard to like deny that, right?

-Like, that's that's a tough one.
+Like that's, that's a tough one.

-How you deny that, I don't know.
+How you deny that, I don't know because it's impossible.

-You have to be in some level of just just ignorance to deny that.
+You have to be in some level of just ignorance to deny that.

 Sure.